 Natural Sources of Carnosine

-Grass-fed, pasture-raised meat is the best way to get Carnosine from natural sources.
-An average 7-ounce serving of beef has about 250 milligrams of Carnosine. which will typically remain in your bloodstream for about five hours (R).
+Grass-fed, pasture-raised meat is a natural source of carnosine.
+An average 7-ounce serving of beef has about 250 milligrams of carnosine, which will typically remain in your bloodstream for about five hours .

 Carnosine is a compound made of two amino acids.
 It’s often added to anti-aging and antioxidant supplements, but clinical data on its benefits is limited.

 There’s currently not enough evidence to recommend supplementation for any purpose.
 Clinical studies show that carnosine probably doesn’t improve athletic performance or schizophrenia symptoms.

 Some scientists think that carnosine does have anti-aging potential, based on experiments in test tubes and lab animals.
 Human studies on this and other purported benefits of carnosine have yet to be carried out.